LylianP/MITID-bootcamp/README.md

 ## How to use this repo

+>[!CAUTION]
-For each new sketch you want to create, duplicate the `sketch` folder.
+>For each new sketch you want to create, duplicate the `sketch` folder and rename your copy.

+## P5.js

+p5.js is a JavaScript library designed to make coding accessible for artists, designers, educators, and beginners.
+It provides an easy and creative way to draw shapes, create animations, and build interactive visuals directly in a web browser.
+Built on top of standard JavaScript, **p5.js simplifies complex coding concepts and focuses on visual and interactive design**.

+>[!TIP]
+>Have a look at the [P5.js library documentation↗](https://p5js.org/reference/)

 ## johnny five